Strategic Business Planning

 Infatuation with product or service – Although a business plan should clearly explain the attributes and production of the business’ key product or service, it should also focus on the marketing plan.
 Farmers and ranchers are often so focused on producing the product they can forget about what the customer expects and wants to buy

 Focusing on production estimates – When making projections, the focus should be on sales estimates and production estimates.
 Production is irrelevant if there are no buyers.

 Unrealistic financial projections – Potential investors are interested in profitability and return on their potential investment.
-However, unrealistic financial projections can quickly cause a plan to lose credibility in the eyes of investors.
+However, unrealistic financial projections can quickly cause a plan to lose credibility in the eyes of investors or other third parties.

 Speak to your audience – Technical language, acronyms and jargon unfamiliar to a person without experience in a particular industry should be avoided.
 The reader will be more impressed if he or she understands the plan.

 Lack of commitment – The entrepreneur must show commitment to the business if they expect a commitment from others.
 Commitment is exhibited by timeliness and follow-up on all meetings and appointments.
 Investment of personal money is perceived favorably because it shows the owner is willing to make a financial commitment.